gnar03/gnar03.github.io/README.md

 My custom startpage.

-I didn't make this since I don't know anythinb about code.
+I didn't make this since I don't know anything about code.
 I just combined 2 existing startpages, tried to understand part of the code through some googling and edited them to my liking.
+So there might be some redundant files and code in it that have no use.

 The 2 startpages I used came from https://startpages.github.io/ and are the following:
 Homepage By seanvree & haltdev: https://seanvree.github.io/homepage/ - https://github.com/seanvree/homepage